-- six months of Alcohol and Drug Abuse Prevention Team meetings; and/or
+- six months of Alcohol and Drug Abuse Prevention Team meetings; or

 - suspended pay.

-In some cases, your commanding officer in the Air Force might make a request for the prosecutor with the State Attorney's Office to drop the criminal charges being prosecuted in state court so that Article 15 or nonjudicial penalties can be imposed.
+In some cases, your commanding officer in the Air Force might request the prosecutor with the State Attorney’s Office to drop the criminal charges being prosecuted in state court so that the military can impose Article 15 or nonjudicial penalties.

 Attorneys for a DUI involving an Air Force Airmen

-At the Sammis Law Firm in Tampa, FL, our DUI Attorneys understand the direct and indirect consequences that come with a first DUI arrest.
-The best protection against the most severe consequences to your military career is pursuing an aggressive defense.
+At Sammis Law Firm in Tampa, FL, our DUI Attorneys understand the direct and indirect consequences of a first DUI arrest.

-By fighting the administrative suspension of your driver's license and by fighting the criminal case in court, you can protect your career.
-Many military members take the attitude that if they did the crime they should do the time.
+You can protect your career by fighting the administrative suspension of your driver’s license and the criminal case in court.
+Many military members believe that if they did the crime, they should do the time.
 However, every person accused of a crime deserves an experienced criminal defense attorney fighting for the best possible result.